Fight for $15

 per hour.
 The federal minimum wage was last set at $7.25 per hour in 2009.
 The movement has involved strikes by child care, home healthcare, airport, gas station, convenience store, and fast food workers for increased wages and the right to form a labor union.
 The "Fight for $15" movement started in 2012, in response to workers' inability to cover their costs on such a low salary, as well as the stressful work conditions of many of the service jobs which pay the minimum wage.

 The movement has seen successes on the state and local level.
-California, Massachusetts, New York (downstate only), Maryland, New Jersey, Illinois, Connecticut, Florida, Delaware, and Nebraska have passed laws that gradually raise their state minimum wage to at least $15 per hour.
-Major cities such as San Francisco, New York City and Seattle, where the cost of living is significantly higher, have already raised their municipal minimum wage to $15 per hour with some exceptions.
+California was the first state to act in 2016.
+Alaska and Missouri were the most recent to act in 2024.
+Fifteen states and Washington, D.C. have now passed laws that gradually raise their state minimum wage to at least $15 per hour.
+Four more states are expected to reach $15 by 2027 due to inflation adjustments.
+This will mean 48% of the country will have a $15 minimum wage by 2027.
+Twenty states with 37% of the population are currently stuck at the federal minimum.
+Major cities such as San Francisco, New York City and Seattle, where the cost of living is significantly higher, acted earlier to raise their municipal minimum wage to $15 per hour with some exceptions.
 On the federal level, the $15 proposal has become significantly more popular among Democratic politicians in the past few years, and was added to the party's platform in 2016 after Bernie Sanders advocated for it in his presidential campaign.